 E&S Ring Management presented its plans earlier this month to the Pleasanton Planning Commission in an informal review and won plaudits from the five commissioners.
 The proposal will go back for a vote by the commission next month and then will be considered by the City Council in February or early March.

-If approved by both, Construction could start in late 2013 for completion the following year.
+If approved by both, construction could start in late 2013 for completion the following year.

 The property, owned by Frank Auf der Maur and Konrad Rickenbach, is across Bernal from the McDonald's restaurant and between Stanley and Congregation Beth Emek.
-PG&E's large electric distribution center is on the north border of the property.
+PG&E's large electric distribution center is on the eastern border of the property.

 The site is also one of nine sites the city rezoned last January for high-density, multifamily development in order to meet Pleasanton's share of the regional housing need as part of a settlement with both the state housing authority and the Alameda County Superior Court.